graezykev/dev-container/part-1.md

 If you want to start the Node.js program, you'll have to install the `Node.js` software.

-This is the simple `Dockerfile` that base on an `Ubuntu` Linux system, as well as `Node.js` installed:
+This is a simple `Dockerfile` that base on an `Ubuntu` Linux system, as well as `Node.js` installed:

 ```dockerfile
 FROM ubuntu:24.04